Immune Checkpoint Inhibitors for Mesothelioma

 Out of all of these drugs, Keytruda is the most well-known.
 In 2015, former U.S. President Jimmy Carter said Keytruda put his malignant melanoma into remission.

-While some immune checkpoint inhibitor side effects overlap with those of more conventional treatments, the underlying cause is different.
+While some immune checkpoint inhibitor side effects overlap with those of more conventional treatments, the underlying cause differs.

 Immune checkpoint inhibitors don’t damage cells directly.
 Instead, they allow immune cells to recognize cancer cells and destroy them.

-Because these drugs “turn up” the immune system, they may cause the immune system to attack healthy cells and organs, too.
+Because these drugs “turn up” the immune system, they may also cause the immune system to attack healthy cells and organs.
 This can lead to serious side effects.

-According to a 2018 Journal of the American Medical Association article, autoimmune complications of these therapies can affect a variety of tissues and organs.
+According to a 2018 Journal of the American Medical Association article, autoimmune complications of these therapies can affect various tissues and organs.

 Autoimmune skin side effects are the most common, affecting up to 30 percent of people.